lmburns/lmburns/README.md

 #### Projects

-I've switch my interest from data science type stuff to software engineering
+Here are some of my own projects and forks of other people's projects that I've been working on.
+I've recently switched my interests from data-science to software-engineering.

 * [Dotfiles](https://github.com/lmburns/dotfiles): Tons of configuration files
 * [`ftag`](https://github.com/lmburns/ftag): Meant to be used with [`jdberry/tag`](https://github.com/jdberry/tag)